 School choice advocates believe that children should have the opportunity to go to better schools—right away—through access to private schools via opportunity scholarships (most commonly called school vouchers), special needs scholarship programs, and scholarship tax credit programs.
 While the Alliance for School Choice focuses on those three reforms in particular, advocates also believe that states should eliminate barriers preventing the growth of high-quality charter schools, virtual schools, online learning options, and home schooling.

-Today, there are 32 private school choice programs serving more than 210,000 children across the nation.
-Voucher and scholarship tax credit programs were active in 16 states and the District of Columbia and Douglas County, CO.
+Today, there are 38 private school choice programs serving almost 250,000 children across the nation.
+Voucher and scholarship tax credit programs were active in 18 states and the District of Columbia and Douglas County, CO.
 See below to learn more about the types of programs we support.

 Opportunity Scholarships & School Vouchers

 Opportunity scholarship programs (most commonly called school vouchers) allow disadvantaged children to receive state-funded scholarships to attend the schools of their parents’ choice.
 These programs provide crucial options to children who too often are forced to attend failing schools.

 There are several types of voucher programs currently operating:

 - Means-tested (or means-preferenced) voucher programs are targeted to low-income families who meet specific income criteria.
 Six programs of this kind are currently operating.

 - Failing schools voucher programs are targeted to children who attend low-performing public schools.
 Two programs of this kind are currently operating.

 Special needs scholarship programs are targeted to children with special educational needs.
 Typically, they require the student to have an Individualized Education Program (IEP) to qualify.
 Eight programs of this kind are currently operating.